sudokrew/ansible-project-playbook-seed/README.md

 3. Make any per instance deployment changes to deploy/deploy.yml

-4. Update the project package.json with the following key/value pairs
+4. Update the project package.json with the following key/value pairs replacing the __project_name__ with the intended target in your inventory file

   ```
   "scripts": {